mvolkmann/blog/src/htmx.md

   Apply this attribute to the `body` element to "boost" all anchor and `form` elements.

+  TODO: Doesn't AJAX itself require JavaScript?
+  TODO: HTMX is a JavaScript library, so how can it
+  TODO: process `hx-boost` attributes if JavaScript is disabled?

   By default, anchor elements will send a GET request to the specified URL when clicked. and `form` elements will send a GET or POST request